akosmrlj/FEniCS_tutorial/README.md

 `python poisson_basic.py`

-or you can open the Jupyter lab as
+or you can start the Jupyter lab as

 `jupyter lab`

-where you can open Jupyer notebooks with the code and explanations.
+where you can open the Jupyer notebooks containing the code and explanations.

 ## Additional software